-Removable radioactive contamination is assessed by using filter paper to wipe a known area (typically 100 cm2), then count the number of interactions on the filter paper using a radiation detector with a known efficiency for counting the specific isotope in question.
+Removable radioactive contamination is assessed by using filter paper or something similar (i.e., tissue paper) to wipe a known area (typically 100 cm2), then count the number of interactions on the paper using a radiation detector with a known efficiency for counting the specific isotope in question.
 Empirical data using a Ludlum model 3 rate meter and 44-9 GM probe show the efficiency for 117mSn detection to be approximately 20% under 2D geometry.
 With a background rate of 100 counts per minute (cpm), this radiation detection system has a minimum detectable activity (MDA) of approximately 400 disintegrations per minute (dpm).
 The standard regulatory threshold for removable contamination in an unrestricted area is 2000 dpm for similar isotopes.
 Therefore, a Ludlum rate meter and GM is an adequate instrument to use for compliance measurements of removable contamination.